grange85/ahfow-database/damon-and-naomi/shows/2010/2010-05-14-damon-naomi-galeri-poggi-paris-france.md

 show-additional:
 ---

-NOT A MUSIC SHOW - reading/screening/discussion in honor of an exhibition by Cedrick Eymenier, who has made three videos for Damon and Naomi
+NOT A MUSIC SHOW - reading/screening/discussion in honor of an exhibition by Cedrick Eymenier, who has made three videos for Damon & Naomi